About The Halide Project

 In the early digital era, there was a move away from traditional photographic media, as some practitioners and many education centers strove to embrace the latest technological advances.
 Many photography galleries followed suit, shifting their focus to large-scale pigment ink works.

-Now, years later, traditional photography is experiencing a resurgence, as people are becoming curious about pre-digital techniques and are developing an appreciation for the aspects of traditional photography that differ from digital: the physical process, the dedication of time and focus, and its immersive qualities.
+Now, years later, traditional photography is experiencing a resurgence as people are becoming curious about pre-digital techniques and are developing an appreciation for the aspects of traditional photography that differ from digital: the physical process, the mindful dedication of time and focus, and its immersive qualities.

 Not only is traditional black-and-white and color film-based photography once again thriving, but there is a growing interest in historic processes, particularly among photographers who want to immerse themselves in the process of image-making from start to finish; mixing their own emulsion, coating their own plates and paper, and hand processing their images.

-The Halide Project’s goal is to re-introduce the public to the unique beauty of traditional photographic art.
+The Halide Project’s goal is to reintroduce the public to the unique beauty of traditional photographic art and support professionals and beginners alike in making it.
 Crafted by hand, these works are truly one-of-a-kind, direct expressions of an artistic vision and are best appreciated in person.
-We aim to provide the public with an opportunity to engage with traditional photography by both viewing works in a gallery and gaining hands-on experience with the joy of these processes through artist-led workshops.
-We also strive to support and encourage practitioners of these arts by providing affordable workspace and residency and exhibition opportunities.